TheHimiK/rsschool-cv/cv.md

 ### About Me

-I strive to develop in the field of IT
+I strive to develop in the field of IT.

 ### Skills:
 - HTML